geek-cookbook/geek-cookbook/README.md

 - Come and say hi to me and the friendly geeks in the [Discord][discord] chat or the [Discourse][discourse] forums - say hi, ask a question, or suggest a new recipe!
 - Tweet me up, I'm [@funkypenguin][twitter]! 🐦
 - [Contact me][contact] by a variety of channels

-### Buy my book 📖

-I'm also publishing the Geek Cookbook as a formal eBook (*PDF, mobi, epub*), on Leanpub (<https://leanpub.com/geek-cookbook>).
-Buy it for as little as $5 (_which is really just a token gesture of support, since all the content is available online anyway!_) or pay what you think it's worth!

 ### [Sponsor][github_sponsor] / [Patronize][patreon] me ❤️